cobrateam/splinter/README.rst

 Splinter - python tool for testing web applications
 ++++++++++++++++++++++++++++++++++++++++++++++++

-Splinter is a tool for web application testing with a simple solution for finding elements, forming actions performing other browser actions.
+Splinter is a tool for web application testing with a simple solution for finding elements, forming actions, and performing other browser actions.
 In order to show how easy it is, take a look at the following sample code block.

 .. codeblock:: python